 - The land to which the right or portion of the right was appurtenant must be physically capable of being irrigated and the infrastructure for delivering water to the land for irrigation purposes must be intact and operable.
-Land is not physically capable of being irrigated if it has been developed for a non-irrigation use or if other physical changes have occurred making it not possible to irrigate the land. - The person must hold extinguishment credits that have not been pledged to a certificate or designation in an amount equal to the amount of extinguishment credits issued by the Director in exchange for extinguishment of the irrigation grandfathered right or portion of the right.
+Land is not physically capable of being irrigated if it has been developed for a non-irrigation use or if other physical changes have occurred making it not possible to irrigate the land. - The person must hold extinguishment credits that were issued for the extinguishment of a grandfathered right in the AMA in which the land is located and that have not been pledged to a certificate or designation in an amount equal to the amount of extinguishment credits issued by the Director in exchange for extinguishment of the irrigation grandfathered right or portion of the right.